 3. DDoS attacks

 Distributed denial of service (DDoS) attacks leverage infected systems to flood an organizations’ servers with more traffic than it can handle, forcing it to shut down completely.
 Although manufacturing firms are rarely the target of DDoS attacks, hijacking their equipment can also play a part in large-scale cybercrime operations.
-As a result, companies that fail to uphold best practices in cyber security and IoT device management can unknowingly aid in DDoS attacks against other commercial targets.
+As a result, companies that fail to uphold best cyber security practices and IoT device management can unknowingly aid in DDoS attacks against other commercial targets.

 For example, a streaming service experienced a 13-day DDOS attack from a botnet that was “made up of 402,000 enslaved Internet-of-Things (IoT) devices” Future attacks may seek to infect environmental IoT sensors used at manufacturing plants, which will have an impact on productivity.

-When endpoints are infected with malware and added to a botnet for use in DDoS attacks, they often experience prolonged performance issues.
+When endpoints are infected with malware and added to a botnet for DDoS attacks, they often experience prolonged performance issues.
 The resulting drop in productivity can lead to production delays and unexpected downtime that impacts manufacturers’ bottom lines.

 - Deploy advanced intrusion prevention and threat management systems.